KUD Mladost Nova Pazova

 KUD Mladost Nova Pazova (Artistic Society Mladost Nova Pazova) is a Serbian cultural organisation established in 1953.
-Successfully operate in the gathering of young, developing tendency for the dance, song, music, plays, poetry, artistic creation, and above all the affirmation of cultural values of the Serbian people and other people who live in the territory of the Republic of Serbia.
+It positively supports youth with interest and talent in dance, folk music, theater, poetry and other forms of artistic creation.
+KUD Mladost NP affirms cultural values of the Serbian people and other people who live in the territory of the Republic of Serbia.
 KUD Mladost NP is a member of the CIOFF Serbia Association since 2003.